-How to baking or roast chicken
+How to bake or roast chicken

 The oven is your friend when it comes to hands-free chicken cooking, from boneless skinless breasts to the whole dang bird.
 Use a baking dish or sheet pan to cook your chicken all the way through (a crispy coating gets even crispier thanks to this method) or for just a few minutes at the very end to give your dish its finishing touch, like a blanket of melted cheese.

 Breast or thigh

 While precise cook times will vary, Blue Apron recommends baking or roasting boneless chicken breasts or thighs for 18 to 22 minutes at 450°F — on the shorter end if you’re cooking the chicken by itself, and on the higher end if you have something else sharing the pan, like vegetables.
 Lining your baking sheet with foil helps keep everything from sticking.